List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

 A Brief History of PepsiCo

-The company had its humble beginnings with a carbonated drink that was made by a pharmacist Caleb D Bradham in North Carolina in the 1890s.
+The company had its humble beginnings with a carbonated drink that was made by a pharmacist, Caleb D Bradham, in North Carolina in the 1890s.
 The company was trademarked in the 1900s and became popular under Pepsi–Cola.
 However, after 20 years of success, Mr Bradham sold the company after it went bankrupt.

 It wasn’t until the 1930s that it became profitable again because of Loft Inc.'s efforts.
-At this point, the Pepsi-Cola company expanded with the Diet Pepsi and also went on to purchase Mountain Dew in the 1960s.
+At this point, the Pepsi-Cola company expanded with Diet Pepsi and also went on to purchase Mountain Dew in the 1960s.

 In 2018, the company acquired SodaStream, a company that makes machines for homemade sparkling water.
-Its recent acquisitions include Organic and raw trading Co which is an Australian company, Chi limited from Nigeria and tropic from France.
-It also acquired Costa a British Coffee company.
+Its recent acquisitions include Organic and raw trading Co, which is an Australian company, Chi Limited from Nigeria, and Tropic from France.
+It also acquired Costa, a British Coffee company.

-Now, 70 plus years later PepsiCo is a conglomerate and a multinational manufacturer and supplier of soft drinks, food items, snacks and different types of juices.
+Now, 70-plus years later, PepsiCo is a conglomerate and a multinational manufacturer and supplier of soft drinks, food items, snacks, and different types of juices.
 The company distributes its variety of products to more than 200 countries.

 PepsiCo Subsidiaries